mell122/Reddit-Metrics-Analysis-Task-main/Readme.md

 Dockerizing the project involves encapsulating the application and its dependencies into a Docker container, making it portable and easily deployable across different environments.
 This step enhances scalability, reproducibility, and simplifies deployment processes.

+## Test Descriptions

+Test get_top_posts Function:

+Mocks the PRAW Reddit instance to simulate Reddit API calls.
+Calls the function with a mock subreddit and checks if the returned posts contain expected metrics.
+Test generate_csv Function:

+Creates a sample post for testing.
+Calls the function with the sample post and checks if the CSV file is generated at the expected path.